serikatnewbie/serikatnewbie.github.io/data/blog/htb-cyberapocalypse-2024/pwn.md

 ![image](https://hackmd.io/_uploads/HJG-nG1AT.png)

-Flag = `HTB{m45t3r_0f_d3c3pt10n}`
+Flag: `HTB{m45t3r_0f_d3c3pt10n}`

 # 3. Writing on the Wall (_very easy_)

-> There is a one-byte overflow vulnerability on read(0, buf, 7uLL), and we can bypass strcmp(buf, s2) with a null byte because the strcmp() function stops at a null byte.
+There is a one-byte overflow vulnerability on read(0, buf, 7uLL), and we can bypass strcmp(buf, s2) with a null byte because the strcmp() function stops at a null byte.
 Hence, by sending 7 null bytes, we can cause strcmp() to evaluate as true and call the open_door() function, which displays the flag on the screen

 ![image](https://hackmd.io/_uploads/rkkIhmyC6.png)